 Welcome to the second installment of our Pardot Engagement Studio Vlog Series.
-The goal of this vlog series is to help you understand the basics of drip programs and the improvements that Pardot’s Engagement Studio from Salesforce makes to the process.
+The goal of this vlog series is to help you understand the basics of an email drip campaign and the improvements that Pardot’s Engagement Studio from Salesforce makes to the process.
 This video will demonstrate the three main features of Engagement Studio campaigns, and how to incorporate them into your drip programs to enhance and personalize content tailored to your buyer’s journey.
 Watch to learn how you can use these tools to easily identify and provide qualified leads to the sales team while guiding prospects through the customer journey.

 Welcome to the second edition of our Engagement Studio Vlog Series.
 If you’re new to the series, my name is Guido, and I’m an Account Strategist at SmartAcre, a lead and demand generation marketing agency.
 In today’s episode, I’ll be going over actions, triggers, and rules while building a simple engagement studio program.